quasarframework/quasar/docs/src/pages/quasar-cli/developing-ssr/ssr-middleware.md

   - /quasar-cli/quasar-conf-js
 ---

-The SSR middleware files fulfill one special purpose: they prepare the webserver that runs your app with additional functionality (Expressjs compatible middleware).
+The SSR middleware files fulfill one special purpose: they prepare the Nodejs server that runs your SSR app with additional functionality (Expressjs compatible middleware).

 With SSR middleware files, it is possible to split each of your dependencies into self-contained, easy to maintain files.
 It is also trivial to disable any of the SSR middleware files or even contextually determine which of the SSR middleware files get into the build through `quasar.conf.js` configuration.